Financial Supplementation of External Fellowships

 Cornell University Graduate School strongly encourages students to apply for external fellowships and grants.
 These may be offered by government agencies, private foundations, or corporations, and may provide one year or multiple years of support.

 To encourage doctoral students, in particular, to compete for external awards, the Graduate School may be able to provide top-off supplementation to bring an award to the minimum academic year stipend.
 If the following criteria are met, the Graduate School will coordinate supplementation of the stipend to the academic year TA rate, individual health insurance, and tuition.

 - Students must be research degree students in good academic standing.

 - The award is external to Cornell; has been won by the student’s own initiative; and is open to multiple disciplines or fields.

-- The award provides an amount equal to at least half of the cost of TA stipend and health insurance.
-(In some cases with prior permission, specific awards in support of diversity may not be required to meet this financial threshold).
+- The award provides an amount equal to at least half of the cost of academic year TA stipend and health insurance.
+(It is estimated that the award eligibility amount for academic year 2024-2025 will be around $19,000).

 - Fellowship top-off is not available to master’s students after the eighth registered semester or Ph.D. students after the 14th registered semester.

 - Students must apply for top-off in the same year that the fellowship is won.
 A top-off cannot be applied retroactively.

 - Awards that cover a 12-month period will be prorated to a nine-month standard.